vtex-apps/product-list/docs/README.md

   }
 ```

-2. Add the `product-list` block to the `minicart-product-list` block (exported by the Minicart app) or to the `product-list-wrapper` block.
+2. Add the `product-list` block to the `minicart-product-list` block (exported by the Minicart app).
 For example:

 ```json
   "minicart-product-list#example": {